SiliconLabs/peripheral_examples/series2/eusart/spi_main_dma/readme.txt

 with 10 bytes of data (which can be changed by modifying BUFLEN).

-Previously, the LDMA has been configured so that (a) one channel moves each byte in outbuf[] to the EUSART1_TXDATA register when there is space in the transmit FIFO (EUSART1_STATUS_TXFL is asserted), and (b) another channel moves the matching received byte from EUSART1_RXDATA to inbuf[] (upon assertion of EUSART1_STATUS_RXFL).
+Previously, the LDMA has been configured so that (a) one channel moves each byte in outbuf[] to the EUSARTn_TXDATA register when there is space in the transmit FIFO (EUSARTn_STATUS_TXFL is asserted), and (b) another channel moves the matching received byte from EUSARTn_RXDATA to inbuf[] (upon assertion of EUSARTn_STATUS_RXFL).
 Chip select is asserted, the transfers are started for the LDMA channels, and the device enters the EM1 low-energy mode.

 While the CPU is halted, the LDMA writes each byte from outbuf[] to the transmit FIFO as space is available.
-EUSART1 drives the CLK pin so that each pulse causes the byte written to TXDATA to be shifted out while an incoming byte is shifted into RXDATA one bit at a time.
+EUSART0/1 drives the CLK pin so that each pulse causes the byte written to TXDATA to be shifted out while an incoming byte is shifted into RXDATA one bit at a time.
 Once all 8 bits of the incoming byte have been received, the LDMA writes each